airhorns/extractab/README.md

 App for friggen' around with guitar tabs

+### Developing

+To setup, run `bundle install`.

+To run the application, run `bin/rails server`.
+Nothing else really needed!

+To run the tests, run `bin/rails test`.

+#### Assets

+This app uses (webpacker)[https://github.com/rails/webpacker] as a handy way to build assets using modern tools.
+If things are slow or you want live-reload, run `bin/webpack-dev-server`

 ### User Stories

  - Paste in a guitar lyrics/chords text, get visual piano chord diagrams and individual note breakdowns for each chord